ehrpg/qstar/qstar.md

 ## Actions

 Once it is a player's turn in a crisis, he or she may do two actions.
 An action takes a small amount of time, and may involve a skill check.
 The game master may decide that a task takes more than one action, or even takes a couple of rounds.
-Any number of actions may be converted to **reactions**.
+Any number of actions may be converted to **ready actions**.
 These are specific conditions set by the player that trigger when an external event occurs.
-An example of a reaction is using the **Dodging** skill to avoid a hit in melee combat.
-If the condition does not occur before his or her next turn, the reaction is lost.
+If the condition does not occur before his or her next turn, the **ready action** is lost.

+Everything you do in a crisis as part of an action is almost all of the time solvable through a skill check.
+Movement in combat is done through **Acrobatics**, hitting an enemy with a sword through **Melee** or getting a blast door open uses **Hacking**.

+### Free Actions

 A game master may also decide that something takes so little time, that it does not count towards the player's amount of actions in that round.
 These actions are called **free actions**.
 For example, the game master may decide that letting go of a ledge takes no time and is thus a **free action**.

-Everything you do in a crisis as part of an action is almost all of the time solvable through a skill check.
-Movement in combat is done through **Acrobatics**, hitting an enemy with a sword through **Melee** or getting a blast door open uses **Hacking**.
+### Reactions

+Reactions are skill checks that a player or NPC must make upon the request of the game master.
+Reactions are triggered by external events, and may happen out of turn for the player.
+The game master sets a DC and a skill, which the player has to succeed or face certain consequences.
+These reactions do not detract from the player or NPCs available actions on his turn.

+For example two players climb a mountain side.
+One player fails his athletics check, slips and falls.
+The other player may receive a reaction to catch him.
+Should he fail his friend falls, and if he succeeds he may help is friend to gain footing again.

 # Making a character